Vyral/base-template/_posts/2019-03-25-the-vibes-in-orange-county-are-one-of-a-kindheres-why.md

 ---
 layout: post
-title: The Vibes in Orange County Are One-of-Kind—Here’s Why
+title: The Vibes in Orange County Are One-of-a-Kind—Here’s Why
 date: 2019-03-25 16:14:00
 tags:
 excerpt: >-